 This practical course is intended for anyone interested in traditional photographic methods as they apply to digital photography.
 Students will learn to properly light, compose, expose, adjust, manipulate and print digital photographs.
-Lectures and demonstrations will explore advanced camera settings and file editing with Adobe Photoshop.
+Explores advanced camera settings and file editing with Adobe Photoshop.
 Assignments will emphasize skills needed to produce high quality images for print and web display.

-PROFESSIONAL DIGITAL
+211 PROFESSIONAL DIGITAL PHOTOGRAPHY II

-PHOTOGRAPHY II Prerequisite: GD 210 or equivalent with a grade of "C" or better or
+Prerequisite: GD 210 or equivalent with a grade of "C" or better or "Pass"

-This course emphasizes advanced photographic and digital imaging techniques, expanding on knowledge and skills acquired in GD 210 (Professional Digital Photography I) and GD 126 (Photoshop Digital Imaging).
-Lectures, demonstrations and assignments will focus on various applications of commercial photography including portraiture, tabletop, still life and photo-illustration.
+Emphasizes advanced photographic and digital imaging techniques, expanding on knowledge and skills acquired in GD 126ABCD and 210.
+Focuses on various applications of commercial photography including portraiture, tabletop, still life and photo-illustration.
 Unlike most fine art oriented photography classes, this course will present aesthetic and technical aspects of photography as they pertain to graphic communication and commercial art.

-217 WEB GRAPHICS
+217 WEB GRAPHICS 3 UNITS

-Recommended Preparation: CIS 212 or equivalent with a grade of "C" or better or "Pass" or basic computer and Internet skills and ability to create and upload a simple website, GD 126ABCD or ability to use Adobe Photoshop to create digital images
+Recommended Preparation: CIS 212 or equivalent with a grade of "C" or better or "Pass" or basic computer and Internet skills and ability to create and upload a simple website; GD 126ABCD or ability to use Adobe Photoshop to create digital images

-This course focuses on the creation of attractive, usable web interfaces and graphic elements.
+Focuses on the creation of attractive, usable web interfaces and graphic elements.
 Students will use Photoshop to design and develop common web design elements as they explore information design, screen design and navigation design.

-222 FLASH WEB ANIMATION
+222 FLASH WEB ANIMATION 3 UNITS

-Recommended Preparation: CIS 212 or equivalent with a grade of "C" or better or "Pass" or basic computer and Internet skills and ability to create and upload a simple website

-Covers design, development and implementation of web-based animation using Macromedia Flash.
-Students will create common web animation projects such as advertisements and web interfaces.
+Recommended Preparation: CIS 212 or equivalent with a grade of "C" or better or "Pass" or basic computer and Internet skills and ability to create and upload a simple website design, development implementation of web-based animation using Macromedia Flash.
+Students will create common web animation projects such as advertisements and web interfaces

-223 ADVANCED FLASH WEB ANIMATION 3 UNITS
+223 ADVANCED FLASH WEB ANIMATION

-Prerequisite: GD 222 or equivalent with a grade of "C" or better or
+Prerequisite: GD 222 or equivalent with a grade of "C" or better or "Pass"